martinhalum/fasttask/README.md

 This is a simple app to manage, and track your daily tasks created using React-Native.

+# Target Audience

+This app is designed to the busy body that wants to track their daily tasks and to-do list in an easier and friendly to use application

+# Features

+- Task Creation
+- Task Management
+- Adding Subtask
+- Subtask Management

 # Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.